michelle123lam/lloom/docs/about/vis-guide.md

 The circles at the intersection of each concept and slice indicate the _number of documents_ in that concept and slice: a larger circle indicates a higher number of docs, and a smaller circle indicates a lower number of docs.

 ### Circle normalization
 Since there are different numbers of documents within each concept and slice, absolute document counts aren't always helpful.
-We can _normalize_ the circle size either by concept or by slice.
+We can optionally _normalize_ the circle size either by concept or by slice.
 - **`norm_by="concept"`**: (**norm by row**) The size of the circles in each _concept row_ represents the fraction of examples _in that concept_ that fall into each slice column.
     ::: tip When to use CONCEPT normalization
     * Helpful if we want to see patterns _within_ a concept and _across_ slices.